spacemanspiff2007/HABApp/readme.md

 - Label in commandOption is optional
 - Added message when file is removed
 - Examples in the docs get checked with a newly created sphinx extension
-- Reworked the openhab tests
+- Reworked the openHAB tests

 #### 0.30.3 (17.06.2021)
 - add support for custom ca cert for MQTT
 - Scheduler runs only when the rule file has been loaded properly
-- Sync openhab calls raise an error when called from an async context
+- Sync openHAB calls raise an error when called from an async context
 - Replaced thread check for asyncio with a contextvar (internal)

 #### 0.30.3 (01.06.2021)
 - Scheduler runs only when the rule file has been loaded properly
 - Replaced thread check for asyncio with a contextvar
-- Sync openhab calls raise an error when called from an async context
+- Sync openHAB calls raise an error when called from an async context

 #### 0.30.2 (26.05.2021)
 - Item and Thing loading from openHAB is more robust and disconnects now properly if openHAB is only partly ready